Section 1 Protection of animals

 This subsection stipulates both negative and positive obligations.
 A person shall refrain from measures that cause suffering or other negative emotions to an animal.
 At the same time, active attention shall be paid to the fulfilment of the right to natural behaviour stipulated in subsection 1, by allowing the animal to experience and express positive emotions.

-According to subsection 3, an animal has the right to suitable food and drink in the sufficient amounts that are necessary for the animal’s welfare and for preserving the animal’s health.
-An animal has the right to receive the nutrients necessary for meeting the animal’s energy requirements, as well as the vitamins and other substances that are vital for animal’s welfare and for maintaining good health.
-The energy and food requirements of individual animals depend on the species, age, animal premises, air temperature, physical condition of the animal and the energy expenditure of the animal at a given time.
+According to subsection 3, an animal has the right to suitable food and drink in sufficient amounts for the animal’s welfare and for preserving the animal’s health.
+Suitable food means healthy, sufficient and natural food for the species in question.
+Healthy food means such food that enables the animal to receive the nutrients necessary for meeting the animal’s energy requirements, as well as the vitamins and other substances that are vital for animal’s welfare and for maintaining good health.
+The energy and food requirements of individual animals depend on the species, age, accommidation, air temperature, physical condition of the animal and the energy expenditure of the animal at a given time.
 Sufficient amount of food also means that the animal can experience satiety.

 The caretaker of the animal is responsible for meeting the animal’s nutritional needs and for the suitability of the food provided to promote the health and welfare of the animal in question.
 For example, if the animal is allergic to a nutrient, the person responsible for the care of that animal must provide food that is suitable for the animal in question.
 In the case of qualitative or quantitative changes in the animal’s food requirements, the person responsible for the animal’s care must provide suitable food in the appropriate amounts.
 The food shall be provided in a manner that enables the animal to eat in a natural posture.
 An animal has the right to decide, according to the animal’s individual needs, when to eat.

 Access to water is a fundamental physiological need of an animal.
-The water provided for the animal must be of a good quality, sufficient in quantity and made accessible so that the animal can drink without difficulty.
+The water provided for the animal must be of a good quality, sufficient in quantity and made accessible so that the animal can drink without difficulty in a natural posture..
 The animal has the right to decide when to drink, according to the animal’s individual needs.
 Insufficient hydration leads to a deterioration of the welfare of the animal.
 Therefore, water must be constantly available.
 Supplying the animal with frozen water is not in compliance with the right to drink provided in this section.

 According to subsection 4, an animal has the right to an appropriate living environment, including shelter and a rest area.
 The living environment must be sufficiently spacious, shielded from the elements, well lit, clean, safe and also appropriate with regard to the needs of the animal and the species.